Banner image

 Elevating the Financial Management Experience

 As of 2024, almost half of Americans reported having difficulty paying their bills.
 This is why EarnIn aims to reimagine the way money moves, so every person can better meet their financial potential.
-As their platform continued to pioneer as one of the most popular tools to access people's future earnings, they wanted to further elevate their in-app and user experience.
-Daylight's primary objective was to achieve that vision by exploring a variety of interaction patterns and product ideas.
+As their platform continues to pioneer as one of the most popular tools for accessing people’s future earnings, they wanted to further elevate their in-app user experience.
+Daylight’s primary objective was to achieve that vision by exploring a variety of interaction patterns and product ideas.
 My role within the project was to explore and create these designs.

 CONTRIBUTION

-As a core team member, I conducted an environmental scan to gather interaction pattern and UX flow inspiration, engaged in broad exploration, and executed detailed design work.
+As a core team member, I conducted environmental scans to gather interaction pattern and UX flow inspiration, engaged in broad exploration, collaborated closely with EarnIn's internal design team and executed detailed design work.

 ROLES